International Education in Nairobi

 You’ll find most of Nairobi’s international schools in the two most popular expat areas; Karen and Westlands.
 Westlands is home to several embassies and the United Nations’ Headquarters in Africa.
 Karen is the epitome of a ‘leafy suburb’, with streets lined by mansions and manicured gardens.

-Below, we have compiled our top 10 international schools in Nairobi.
+Below, we have compiled the top 10 international schools in Nairobi according to our users.
 However, there are another 31 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Nairobi based on your requirements.